anmolkumar8/AnmolKumar-Portfolio/FORM_SETUP.md

    ```
 4. **Update your JavaScript** to use EmailJS instead of the current form handler

+## Where You'll See Form Submissions

+### With Formspree:
+1. **📧 Your Email Inbox**: anmolkumarhajipur0@gmail.com
+2. **📊 Formspree Dashboard**: Login to formspree.io to see all submissions in a table
+3. **📱 Real-time Notifications**: Get instant email alerts

+### Dashboard Features:
+- View all form submissions
+- Export data as CSV
+- Spam protection
+- Form analytics
+- Mobile notifications

 ## Current Setup

 The form is currently set up with a placeholder Formspree URL.
 Once you replace it with your actual form endpoint, visitors will be able to send messages directly to your email: **anmolkumarhajipur0@gmail.com**